Forms and Procedures for New Degree Programs

 The UT System Office of Academic Affairs system for tracking proposals prior to submission to the THECB.
 (Proposal Tracking Archive)

-The Texas Higher Education Coordinating Board (THECB) Proposal Tracking System that allows universities to view the progress of completed proposals undergoing THECB review.
+The Texas Higher Education Coordinating Board (THECB) Proposal Tracking System, which allows universities to view the progress of completed proposals undergoing THECB review.

 - Submit proposals to the Office of Academic Affairs proposal intake.